JacquesCloete/IsaacLabExtensionTemplate/docker/remote/README.md

 The method we use for remote workstation deployment was inspired by the approach for cluster deployment (see [here](/docker/cluster/README.md)).

+## A Word of Caution

+During operation, the container creates root-owned files bind-mounted onto the remote workstation.
+While these files are made user-owned at the end of normal operation, under exceptional circumstances (docker daemon crash, kernel panic, etc.) mid-execution, these files could remain root-owned and thus unable to be deleted by users without `sudo` permissions.

+Make sure you can contact someone with `sudo` permissions on the remote workstation, in case you need the files deleted using `sudo`.
+If this is not possible, it's probably safest to manually install and run the container "locally" on the remote workstation instead (as if it were your local machine).

 ## 1 Define the Remote Workstation Parameters

 Edit `docker/remote/.env.remote` to suit your needs.